AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-graphql.md

 ---
 # Headless Content Delivery using Content Fragments with GraphQL {#headless-content-delivery-using-content-fragments-with-graphQL}

-With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to headlessly deliver structured content for use in your applications.
+With Adobe Experience Manager (AEM), you can use Content Fragments, together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to headlessly deliver structured content for use in your applications.
 The ability to customize a single API query allows you to retrieve and deliver the specific content that you want/need to render (as the response to the single API query).

 <!--
 >[!NOTE]
 >
->See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites as a Cloud Service.
+>See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites.
 -->

 >[!NOTE]
 >
->GraphQL is currently used in two (separate) scenarios in Adobe Experience Manager (AEM) as a Cloud Service:
+>GraphQL is currently used in two (separate) scenarios in Adobe Experience Manager (AEM):
 >
 >* [AEM Commerce consumes data from a commerce platform via GraphQL](/help/commerce/cif/integrating/magento.md).
 >* [AEM Content Fragments work together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications](/help/assets/content-fragments/graphql-api-content-fragments.md).